 E-Commerce capability 3 - Test and learn

-For example, what biases drive their choices and what habits do they have that you can tap into or try to change?(see more on this in our review of the book The Choice Factory).
+For example, what biases drive their choices?
+What habits do they have that you can tap into or try to change?(see more on this in our review of the book The Choice Factory).

 Step 2 - Validate the opportunity

-- Level of resource (time, budget, people) required to activate
+- Level of resource (time, budget, people).

-- Number of customers the opportunity will impact
+- Number of customers impacted.

-- Projected changes in customer spending patterns
+- Expected changes in customer behaviour.

-- Competitor presence and likely response
+- Competitor presence and likely response .

-- Additional capability (skills, systems, processes) required
+- Additional capability (skills, systems, processes) required.

-E-Commerce capability 4 – Agile methodology
+E-Commerce capability 4 - Go agile

 The size of the opportunity often determines how you validate it.